JuliaAI/.github/profile/README.md

-JuliaAI is the organization that hosts software supporting the Machine Learning in Julia project [MLJ](https://github.com/alan-turing-institute/MLJ.jl).
+JuliaAI is the organization that hosts software supporting the Machine Learning in Julia project, [MLJ](https://github.com/alan-turing-institute/MLJ.jl).

 **New to MLJ?** Start [here](https://alan-turing-institute.github.io/MLJ.jl/dev/).